A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Discussion

+\emph{Latest Trends as of January 2021–March 2022}: Note that our preliminary search of recent papers published in 2021/01--2022/03 (via ACM Digital Library, Scopus, Web of Science, and ScienceDirect) revealed that research themes of EUI/UX and Privacy \& Security are on the rise (12 EUI/UX, 9 PS, 4 PTS, 3 UP, and 2 NT studies) as depicted in Appendix D. In API level 32 of 2021, new events (e.g., SPEECH\_STATE\_LISTENING/SPEAKING/CHANGED\_START/END) associated with microphone’s Listening and Speaking status were added~\cite{AccessibilityEvent} and expected new studies through these events.

-Therefore, Google currently regulates the use of the AS API and it can be used only for the purpose of improving the accessibility for users with disabilities for apps registered in the Google Play Store\footnote[58]{https://play.google.com/store}.
-If the developer does not follow the policy, the policy support team of the Google Play Console\footnote[59]{https://support.google.com/googleplay/android-developer/answer/7218994?hl=ko} will inform the developer to explain how the AS API is used in the developed application to help users with disabilities.
-An app that does not meet the requirements within 30 days is removed automatically from Google Play, the ability to AS API within the app is removed, or the app is regulated and unpublished ~\cite{androidpolice}.
+\emph{Challenges of US/AS APIs}: App usage patterns can be grasped through the US API from 2015 onwards, making it more possible to understand various status information about app usage intuitively.
+Nevertheless, we cannot collect the information regarding interaction types (e.g., click, long click, scroll, focused, and typing) and interaction targets (UI elements and hierarchy) from the US API.
+In particular, studies corresponding to specific research purposes (PTS, PS) that require view information (interaction type, interaction target) inside the app had no choice but to rely on the AS API, which has an important function.
+While AS API can broaden the functionality of applications, it can potentially generate security risks.
+Once granted the user’s permissions, the API can be used to read data from other apps.
+Therefore, Google currently regulates the AS API use.
+It can be used only to improve the accessibility for users with disabilities for apps registered in the Google Play Store\footnote{https://play.google.com/store}.
+Suppose the developer does not follow the policy.
+In that case, the policy support team of the Google Play Console\footnote{https://support.google.com/googleplay/android-developer/answer/7218994?hl=ko} will inform the developers to explain how the AS API is used in their developed application to help users with disabilities.
+If the third-party app does not meet the requirements within 30 days, the ability to AS API within the app will be removed, or the app is regulated and unpublished~\cite{androidpolice}.
 So far, for apps that use AS API other than those intended to assist the users with disabilities, there are no restrictions on publishing apps to other app stores or web hosting services (e.g., GitHub).
-In addition, even when user data using the AS API is collected in research through a user study, there are no further specific prohibition regulations by Google.
-However, since the AS API has powerful functions that can fetch almost all information (e.g., interaction type/target and app status) about the app being used, the regulation of the Google Android API policy may become more severe due to personal privacy and security issues.
-Therefore, even when using AS API for future research purposes, other alternatives are needed in preparation for future restrictions.
+Besides, when the AS API is used for the mobile usage and sensor data-driven research, there are no specific prohibition regulations by Google.
+However, since the AS API has powerful functions that can fetch almost all user interaction data (e.g., interaction type/target and app status) about the app being used, the Google Android policy regulation may become more severe due to personal privacy and security issues.
+Hence, even when using AS API for future research purposes, other alternatives are needed to prepare future restrictions.